kni-labs/rrssb/README.md

  </ul>
 ```

 - Buttons will automatically flow to the size of the ul `rrssb-buttons`.
-If you need them to be a fix size wrap a fixed-width container around `rrssb-buttons.`
+If specifically sized buttons are needed, nest `rrssb-buttons` in a fixed-width container.
 - Only copy the `li`s of the buttons you want.
 - Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
+(Good for Facebook, Twitter, Google Plus, etc.)
 - Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
 A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).